stjude/seaseq/README.md

 Three workflows are available to run SEASEQ pipeline.

-1. BAM mappings & Peak Calling
+1. BAM mapping & Peak Calling.

-1. All in one pipeline
+1. All in one pipeline.

-1. All in one pipeline for multiple files.
+1. All in one pipeline for multiple fastQ.

 ## To RUN: